dfa1234/ngx-image-compress/README.md

 That's being said, please note that because of some iOS limitations/bugs when using Renderer2, we still are using `window.document` API, for the upload part only (not the canvas itself).

 ## Change log

+### 2022/05/24

+* Every angular version from 9+ are now supported.
+* No need to update the library after each angular release, by using now semantic versionning.
+* Every version before 9 are dropped because angular 13 only compile library ivy-compatible.
+* Anyway, if you really need to use this library in you old angular app we created here a npm compiled version in compatibily mode with View Engine: https://www.npmjs.com/package/ngx-image-compress-legacy

 ### 2022/05/10